 Can teeth recover from grinding?

 Teeth grinding causes damage to the surface and enamel of teeth.
 It can also lead to your bite becoming misaligned due to pressure from clenching and grinding.
 Damage that has been done to your teeth from grinding cannot be reversed, however, we can attempt to restore it.
 Patients may also wear a mouthguard at night to protect their teeth from further damage.

 Schedule a Dental Exam & Consultation Today

 Dr. Freano is an experienced dentist in Lexington KY.
-He has preformed many teeth restorations after addressing bruxism.
-Give us a call at 859.554.1586 or schedule a worry-free appointment online today.
+He has performed many teeth restorations after addressing bruxism.
+Give us a call at 859-554-1586 or schedule a dental appointment online today.